 How does birth control affect the time it takes to get pregnant?

-If you just stopped using birth control pills or patches, then these numbers may vary based on what you were using.
+If you just stopped using or patches, then these numbers may vary based on what you were using.
 Researchers conducted a review of the existing work on how different birth control methods impacted the chances of conceiving within a year of trying.
 Below is what they found:

 • 74.7 % for previous-implant users